denismurphy/emulating-associated-value-enums-typescript/README.md

 This project is an example of how to emulate Swift Associated Value Enums in TypeScript.

 Swift allows you to define Associated Value Enums that can contain other types within them.
-TypeScript does not support this natively, but it can be emulated using Interfaces, Structs, and Type Unions.
+TypeScript does not support this natively, but it can be emulated using Interfaces and Type Unions.

 ## Code Example